 What Can Landlords Do with a Tenant Holding Over?

-Dealing with a holdover tenant can be a complex issue and very frustrating for landlords.
+Dealing with a holdover tenant can be a complex issue and very frustrating for landlords and property managers in Northern Virginia.
 However, it is important to understand the rights holdover tenants have.
 Then, property owners can take the necessary steps to reclaim control of their rental.
 Let’s review the options landlords have to deal with a holdover tenant below.

 Option 1 – Evict the Tenant